 - If an album offers more content than the standard version (for example, extra tracks or other bonus material), use the Version Title to indicate this: Bonus Version, Extended Version, Bonus Digital Booklet Version

 - If your product is a Live product, you should include ‘Live’ in the Version Title field, and include the date and location of the recording as well.
+Find more about Live detail requirements here (section 3.15).

 - Version titles must not contain terms such as ‘Exclusive’, ‘Original’ or ‘Limited Edition’ as AWAL delivers releases with the view that they will be permanent on the digital services.